Aorta3698/dusk/src/chapters/stats.md

   Total: 100.00%
 ```
 ## SFS Finger Distribution (Cmini)
-- The total 3.97% is actually a more accurate number than the Cmini stat above due to some lower/upper case conversion issues in Cmini.

 - Right index taking the most load at 0.97%, but it really only handles `HLM` as the other 3 keys are infrequent.
 ```
 dusk (sfs)